Good Landlordship Act

 Information for tenants

-The legal information centre at Juridisch Loketexterne-link-icoon also offers free support with any legal questions you may have.
+The legal information centre at Juridisch Loket also offers free support with any legal questions you may have.

-You can check your rent on the National Government websiteexterne-link-icoon.
-If you are paying too much rent according to the points system, you can inform the Rent Support Center Groningen (Steunpunt Huren)externe-link-icoon.
+You can check your rent on the National Government website.
+If you are paying too much rent according to the points system, you can inform the Rent Support Center Groningen (Steunpunt Huren).

 If you are a housing cooperative tenant and want to report rental harassment, you should report this to the cooperative that rents the home to you.
 However, if you want to make a report about the level of rent prices and rent increases (Affordable Rent Act), as a housing cooperative tenant you can also report this to the municipality.
 These two rules will not, however, be enforced until 1 January 2025.